rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 ### Add webpack and related dependencies

-Shadow-cljs can not directly consume JSX files that are the output of the Figma plugin and it needs some help to pull in the AWS UI Components files that Amplify Studio injects into the project.
+Shadow-cljs can not directly consume JSX files that are the output of the Figma plugin and it needs some help to incorporate the AWS UI Components files that Amplify Studio injects into the project.

 The use of Babel to prepare JSX files for Shadow-cljs is based on info from [Shadow CLJS User’s Guide - JavaScript Dialects](https://shadow-cljs.github.io/docs/UsersGuide.html#_javascript_dialects).
-This tutorial moves the babel managment into webpack as described later on.
+This tutorial moves the babel management into webpack configuration as described later on.

 The following dependencies are needed primarily to install webpack and its dependencies.

 `html-webpack-plugin` and `html-beautifier-webpack-plugin` are used to inject the proper JS include for the output of webpack into the index.html.

 ```bash